banan-almaleh/git/README.md

-"This is the readme file for the tutorial repository."
+"This is the README file for the tutorial repository."
-"This Change README"
+"A second line is inserted into the README file."
+"Collaborator inserting a new line here!"
-"Change made in main branch"
+"Change made as collaborator"